How to monitor the server

 - client registrations;

-- usage metrics about the individual OAuth 2.0 grants (code, implicit, refresh token, etc.).
+- usage of the individual OAuth 2.0 grants (code, implicit, refresh token, etc).

-Direct JMX monitoring of the Infinispan container and the individual maps / caches maps in it, such as hit / miss rates, cluster members and size.
+JMX monitoring of the Infinispan data grid and the individual maps / caches maps in it, such as hit / miss rates, cluster members and size.

 The session store web API for checking how many and which users are currently online.

-The authorisation store web API for monitoring and inspecting the persisted authorisations.
+The authorisation store web API for monitoring and inspecting persisted authorisations.